The Akwa Ocha Textile

 Since Nigeria is a country with mixed fashion and is undergoing changes at a rapid pace, the importance of Akwa-Ocha has offered some interpretation to the changing social and political landscape in modern Nigeria and this is because anyone who adorns Akwa-Ocha at any ceremony does so primarily as a mode of identity.
 It also showcases the rich culture of the particular region or ethnic group in Nigeria where the fabric originates from.
 Apart from giving the wearers an identity, Akwa-Ocha highlights creativity and often makes the individual wearing it stand out in a crowd.

 Ubulu-Uku is one of the several communities in Anioma land and the community is believed to have started producing Akwa-Ocha which they did after processing harvested cotton that was widely cultivated in the area.
-Akwa-Ocha weavers of Ubulu-Uku have not been able to respond to the global fashion consciousness like other indigenous woven fabrics but regardless of this setback, the Akwa-Ocha textile has found its way to other weaving centers in Anioma land.
+Akwa-Ocha weavers of Ubulu-Uku have not been able to respond to the global fashion consciousness like other indigenous woven fabrics but regardless of this setback, the Akwa-Ocha textile has found its way to other weaving centers in Anioma area.
 The fabric represents certain aspects of the Anioma culture, however, the process of making it is very tedious.
 It is a combination of male and female efforts in the sense that the men would go to plant the cotton and do the harvesting and in the evening, you would see the women trying to filter the cotton.
 With modernisation, the weavers now go to the market to buy ready-made cotton threads in rims.

 The culture of purity

-Back in the day, not everybody had the privilege of wearing Akwa-Ocha but there is a point it gets to that an Anioma man is supposed to get the fabric as part of his collection.
+Back in the day, not everybody had the privilege of wearing Akwa-Ocha but there is a point it gets to that the Anioma man is supposed to get the fabric as part of his collection.
 It is essentially an aspect of the Anioma culture and a statement of their values.
 The Akwa-Ocha has its own cultural and religious significance in terms of purity.
-If a man comes to marry an Anioma daughter, her father is expected to have trained her pure before giving her in marriage, she does not just go like that.
-The father accompanies his daughter to the house of her newly wedded husband with one yard of Akwa-Ocha.
+If a man comes to marry an Anioma daughter, her father is expected to have trained her pure before giving her in marriage, she does not go just like that.
+The father accompanies his daughter to the house of her newly wedded husband with one yard of the Akwa-Ocha fabric.
 On the couple’s first night, it is expected that some blood drops on the Akwa-Ocha.
-Eventually, it is with joy that the Akwa-Ocha is returned as a testimony that the husband met the daughter at home.
+Eventually, it is with joy that the stained Akwa-Ocha fabric is returned as a testimony that the husband met the daughter at home.
 The father would receive it with greater joy and tie the wrapper as he goes out.
 This is part of their culture of significance, talking about purity.

 Bolatito Puddicombe, Creative Director at Bolakoka Textile Company in Akwa-Ocha fabric as a cultural attire for her birthday shoot.